 Bungee cords offer a bounce that is almost 2x as high as springs.
 The result is a bounce that is gentle on the body while providing a more complete workout.

 You just have to jump on a Bellicon to feel the difference bungee's make vs springs.
 To me it is worth the premium you pay vs. high quality options such as the Needak or the Cellerciser.
+Plus, now that the basic Bellicon Classic is now $399, the price difference isn't as great.

 The Bellicon is also good for people who need more G force in order to get the lymphatic benefits.
 They achieve the G force by providing a longer distance between the time between bounce and leaving the mat than any other brand.